Karthik-des/Dropic-App/README.md

 # Dropic-App
-Dropic is a mobile application
+Dropic is a mobile application for travelling